vaastav/CS416-Tanks/report/REPORT.md

 ### Game State Validation - Malicious Clients

-Our clients validate updates they receive from other clients.
-In particular, they only accept updates for the last short period of time.
-Clients also verify that new positions are within a reasonable bound, and that bullets fired come from near where the player is, and at about the right angle.
+As described above, our system is designed to reject updates that fall outside of a certain acceptable range of parameters.
 We tested this by trying some basic malicious behavior, such as updates that teleport a client around the map.
 These kinds of updates are rejected correctly by the system.

 ### Distributed K-V Store